Anyaoma/Backtest_Analysis_Using_StreamLit_App/README.md

 ---

-## On the interface, you can:

-*Select any of the currencies that is a component of EUR_USD, GBP_JPY, GBP_USD

-*Change the RSI components or levels

-*Apply risk management by selecting the risk amount per trade

-*Download the selected data as a CSV file
+## 3. Features
+- 📈 Interactive charts of currency curves, drawdowns, and returns
+- ⚖️ Risk management metrics (Sharpe ratio, max drawdown)
+- 🔎 Trade-by-trade analysis table (an exhaustive downloadable CSV file of trade result)
+- ⚙️ User inputs to adjust risk amount per trade, currency, and RSI levels
+- 📊 Summary statistics panel for quick insights
+- 🖥️ Built entirely with **Streamlit** for ease of use

+---

+## 4. Methodology
+1. Load historical asset price data (Forex).
+2. Apply the selected trading strategy with configurable parameters.
+3. Compute key metrics:
+   - Annualized return
+   - Sharpe ratio
+   - Maximum drawdown
+   - Win/loss rate
+4. Display results interactively through Streamlit components.

-The link to the dashboard on streamlit is: https://backtestanalysis-n.streamlit.app/
+5. The link to the dashboard on streamlit is: https://backtestanalysis-n.streamlit.app/

+---

 ## How to Run
 1. Clone this repository.